 As a woman in a STEM field, your ability to network, uncover resources and ask for what you want will prove invaluable.
 Bring your lunch and join us for a series of conversations about specific campus resources of which you should take advantage as you work your way through your academic plan towards graduation.

-Create your own study group or join one in your intended department.
-Math, science and engineering departments offer formal tutoring and informal study groups to supplement your work in class and recitation.
+WiSE helps students create study groups at the start of each semester.
+Additionally, Math, science and engineering departments offer formal tutoring and informal study groups to supplement your work in class and recitation.
 Master the concepts while enjoying the social network of other female students!
 Check with your departmental office or the TA for your specific STEM course for further information and meeting places.
 Visit the Resources page for more information.

 The Outreach Committee, led by WiSE students, focuses on reaching out to K-12 students to promote STEM.
 The students on the Outreach Committee regularly volunteer with an afterschool program at a local community center where they do science demonstrations and experiments for the kids there.
 They also host a shadow day with local high schools once a semester.